ibrockmann/freebsd-xfce-desktop/README.md

 tbd.

+## Testing

+The installation was only tested with the current nvidia drivers and under VMware on a desktop PC.

 ## License

 This project is licensed under the BSD 3 License - see the LICENSE.md file for details.

 ## Acknowledgments

-* [kamila.is](https://kamila.is/making/freebsd-wallpapers/) for the FreeBSD/Beastie wallpapers
+[kamila.is](https://kamila.is/making/freebsd-wallpapers/) for the FreeBSD/Beastie wallpapers